1924 United Kingdom general election

 The 1924 United Kingdom general election was held on Wednesday 29 October 1924, as a result of the defeat of the Labour minority government, led by Prime Minister Ramsay MacDonald, in the House of Commons on a motion of no confidence.
 It was the third general election to be held in less than two years.
 Parliament was dissolved on 9 October.

 The Conservatives, led by Stanley Baldwin, performed better, in electoral terms, than in the 1923 general election and obtained a large parliamentary majority of 209.
 Labour, led by MacDonald, lost 40 seats.
 The election also saw the Liberal Party, led by H. H. Asquith, lose 118 of their 158 seats which helped to polarise British politics between the Labour Party and the Conservative Party.

-The Conservative landslide victory and the Labour defeat in this general election have been, in part, attributed to the Zinoviev letter, a forged document that was published as if it were genuine and sensationalized in the Daily Mail four days before the election.
+The Conservative landslide victory and the Labour defeat in this general election have been, in part, attributed to the Zinoviev letter, a forged document that was published as if it were genuine and sensationalised in the Daily Mail four days before the election.
 The Labour vote increased by around one million in comparison to the 1923 general election, but this was largely due to the party putting up 87 more candidates than it had in the previous election.

 The Conservatives had called the previous 1923 election early to get a mandate for moving to a protectionist trade policy of imperial preference, but had lost their majority.
 In 1924, they reverted to free trade and regained power.
-They would propose protectionism in the next elections in 1929, again losing.
+They would propose protectionism at the next general election in 1929, again losing.

+Along with 1964 and 1992, this was the first of three elections in the 20th century to take place in the same year as a United States presidential election.
+This is also the closest instance in which both elections overlapped with the latter's election taking place a week later.